 What does a battery cable do?

-The battery cables are used to bring power from the battery to all the other electrical equipment in the car.
+The battery cables are used to connect the battery terminals to the electrical distribution point (+ve) and to the earthing point (-ve) on the vehicle's chassis.

 How do you know there is something wrong with the battery cables?

 - When none of the electrical equipment works

 - When you notice the cable is corroded or damaged.

 When should you consider having your car's battery cable replaced?

 Over time, the condition of the battery leads can deteriorate.
 Usually the battery leads corrode, especially at the connectors to the battery.
 In other cases it might be that cracks appear in the cable's plastic coating due to being exposed to the high temperature fluctuations in the engine bay.

 When the leads have corroded it will cause a bad connection in the electrical system.
 It is therefore important to replace the battery leads when they are damaged or corroded.
 When damaged the lead is unable to transfer the correct current to the other parts of the electrical system leading to numerous other issues.

 What can I do to extend the lifetime of my battery cables?